soffes/blog/published/2008-02-02-expressionengine-kills-my-pagerank/expressionengine-kills-my-pagerank.markdown

+---
-# ExpressionEngine Kills My PageRank
+title: ExpressionEngine Kills My PageRank
+categories: meta web development
+---

 > We’ve detected that your 404 (file not found) error page returns a status of 200 (Success) in the header.